lisajamhoury/Workshops/2018_1_22_CultureHub_DMZ.md

 1. Alternative inputs to motion capture — sensors
 2. Embodiment in the third virtual space — Myron Krueger
-3. How do computers see our bodies — glitches and creative computing
+3. How do computers see our bodies — glitches and creative interpretations

 ### Alternative inputs to motion capture